Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 In the previous section we showed how the Retry Pattern can help users bypass errors in our web app by retrying operations that are likely to succeed.
-But, what-if a real error happens?
+But what if a real error happens?
 In that scenario we don't want our users to keep waiting because when they retry an operation it is not likely to succeed.
 This is why the Relecloud web app pairs the Retry Pattern with the [Circuit Breaker pattern](https://docs.microsoft.com/azure/architecture/patterns/circuit-breaker).